AzeezBayo/AzeezBayo/README.md

 ![](https://img.freepik.com/premium-photo/3d-guy-sitting-laptop-generative-ai_384720-2624.jpg?w=826)

 ## <b>`Brief details about me...`</b> <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture>
-- I'm an Solutions architect with several years of experience building scalable softwares.
+- I'm a system architect with several years of experience building scalable softwares.
 I'm passionate about providing sustainable enabling environment.
-- I transverses from being a data analyst to software development, up to solution architectectural design, now I'm powering my skills with artificial intelligence.**I'm currently a member of Nvidia** developer program.
+- I transverses from being a data analyst to software development, up to system architect, now I'm powering my skills with artificial intelligence.
 - I started my career in 2015 as a data analytics expert at University of Ibadan Laboratory for Inter-discplinary Statistical analysis (UI-LISA), Department of Statistics, University of Ibadan.
 - I have worked on different projects with different expertise from different fields.
-I am currently working on a decentralized data pipeline built on artificial intelligence and blockchain technology.
-Here is the link to the project's landing page [Verificare](https://www.verificare.africa/).
+I am currently working on a decentralized data interoperability project built on blockchain technology.
+Here is the link to the project's landing page [IntaOps](https://www.intaops.io/).
 - **For collaboration, you can reach me on** ***azeez.bayo@outlook.com***